 Give regularly to homeless charities

 It is better to give to a homeless charity than to give money directly to a homeless person.
 Giving to a charity ensures that your money is spent in the best possible way to help those experiencing homelessness.
 Across Ireland there are many charities that work to help end homelessness.
 They do this through supplying food, emergency accommodation and many other resources to help people get back on their feet.

 You can find out about some of the homeless charities supporting young people in Ireland here.
 If you’re not sure which charity to donate to, you could find out which one is most active in your local area, or you could consider splitting donations between a few organisations across the year.

 Lobby politicians about the homeless crisis

-Our current homeless crisis is caused by a lack of public housing and the continuous costs of rising rents around the country.
+Our currently homeless crisis is caused by a lack of public housing and the continuous costs of rising rents around the country.
 Without affordable public housing, people who are pushed out of the rental market due to high costs and lack of accommodation can end up homeless.
 Over the last decade, due to the lack of social and private housing being built, more people are renting in Ireland than ever before.
 According to Focus Ireland almost one in five households now live in privately rented accommodation compared to one in ten ten years ago.
 This has led to huge pressure on the private rental market which has led to constantly rising rent levels and a shortage of properties to rent.

 The Government can choose to change the current housing crisis through the regulation of the rental market and by building more social housing.
 If you would like to influence your local politicians to create positive change and help end the homeless crisis you can do so by lobbying them.
 You can lobby your local politicians in several different ways both as an individual or as a group.
 You can learn about how to lobby your local politicians on housing and homelessness here.

 Who you choose to vote for is also another way support homeless people by supporting parties and politicians whose housing policies support increased investment in social housing and reform of the private rental market.